 In order for Google to understand more about our business or our value proposition, it has to understand the following, who are our products and services for?
 Who's our audience?
-Why our products and services are the best option for that audience?
-Then, how they deliver value to the end users?
+Why are our products and services the best options for that audience?
+Then, how they deliver value to the end-users?

 You can't just do structured data and expect everything to work.
 You also have to have an optimized on-page site.
 You need to have good off-page practices and you need to be doing all the other things as well.
 But this can really help set the right foundation to where Google fully understands who you are and what you do.

 How does structured data help?
 Let's look at this example.
 This is just a very basic example, but I think it should give a visual idea of how this works.
 A web crawler will visit a page and the web crawler starting to read the content and then it's going to look to see if it knows or understands that content.